jayeshkr77/Munsi/README.md

 ### 2.3 Create error logs.
 Use `errorLogger` function to create error logs:
 #### Parameters:
 1. `path` - Path where you want to create your error logs.
-Read x.x log file location section for more info.
+Read *4.
+Log file location* section for more info.
 2. `config` - Configuration for the error logger.
     * `responseMessage` - **Response to be sent back when unhandled error has occured** - **Optional**
         * If not provided - Blank response will be sent. **Not Recommended.**